 According to Ross, this joint plan can be done with or without joint accounts:

 Combining total amounts for the purpose of developing a household-level spending plan can help to make sure nothing gets overlooked.
 And because spending plans need to be flexible and may change often, having a single plan for the household should be easier to maintain than separate budgets, even if you’ll continue to maintain separate accounts.

 Once you’ve decided on the logistics of your financial accounts, it’s time to talk about your common goals.
 Here are a few to decide on together:

-Then you’ll want to create a budget itself.
+Then, you’ll want to create a budget itself.
 After you pay all your monthly bills, how much is left over?
 If you have annual or quarterly bills, it might help to divide them into their monthly cost and budget for them that way.
 Then decide how to allocate the leftover money.

-“One area of budgeting that the hubs and I found challenging was being able to manage two people using debit cards from the same bank account.
-I would always have to ask him what a certain expense was for or if he got the receipt.
+“One area of budgeting that the hubs and I found challenging was being able to manage two people using debit cards from the same bank account,” Nicholson said.
+“I would always have to ask him what a certain expense was for or if he got the receipt.
 This made it frustrating and annoying on a daily basis.”